What are the responsibilities and job description for the Police Communications Call Taker position at City of San Antonio?

 Work Hours

-Classroom hours are 7:45 a.m. - 4:30 p.m., Monday - Friday; followed by on the job training which will mirror hours of assigned OJT Trainer, will include day, evenings, overnight shifts, weekends, and holidays.
+Classroom hours are 7:45 a.m. - 4:30 p.m., Monday - Friday for the first four weeks.
+During the On-the-Job Training phase, work hours will mirror trainer's schedule and will include day, evenings, overnight shifts, weekends, and holidays.
+Once released, shift assigned will be based on business needs.

 In this position you are a First Responder and expected to assist and support 911 operations during natural disasters, manmade disasters, terrorism, extreme weather, and civil emergencies.
 The 911 Public Safety Answering Point is staffed 24 hours a day, 7 days a week, 365 days a year to support emergency operations for the City of San Antonio.
 Because of this you may be required to work mandatory overtime and outside of your staff hours as needed in emergency situations.